noodlio/recommender-docs/quick-start.md

 }
 ```

-The list of the recommended subjects is stored and sorted in the property `recommended` and is of the type `array`.
+The list of the recommended subjects is stored and sorted in the property `recommended` and is of the type array.
 Thus `array[0]` is the best recommended subject for user `user1` using the data so far.

 ## Next up